muggy8/sword-legend/birth and rebirth/my-first-memories.md

 Each time he struck the tool, I could feel a part of my pan handle changing shape.

-It wasn't an unwelcome feeling but it did feel very strange.
+It wasn't an unpleasant  feeling but it did feel very strange.

 ...